Poland says it shot down Russian drones that violated its airspace during strikes on Ukraine

 In an online statement, he said that as Russia and Ukraine traded drone strikes overnight, Belarusian air defense forces tracked “drones that lost their course” after they were jammed, adding that Belarusian forces warned their Polish and Lithuanian counterparts about “unidentified aircraft” approaching their territory.

-“This allowed the Polish side to respond promptly to the actions of the drones by scrambling their forces on duty,” Muraveiko said.

-Drones were found in seven locations in Poland, according to Karolina Galecka, spokeswoman for Ministry of Interior and Administration.
-At the eighth site, objects of an unknown origin were found.
+Drones were found in eight locations in Poland, according to Polish officials.
+At a ninth site, objects of unknown origin were found.

-Bernard Blaszczuk, mayor of the village of Wyryki in Lublin region, told TVP Info that a house was hit.
-Much of the roof was ripped off.
-He said people were inside but nobody was hurt.
+A house was hit in the village of Wyryki in the Lublin region near the Ukrainian border, Mayor Bernard Blaszczuk told TVP Info.
+The roof was severely damaged but no one was hurt.

-On Wednesday morning, the army was keeping guard on the streets of the village as curious locals huddled together with police and firefighters to figure out what happened.
+The alliance “is committed to defending every kilometer of NATO territory, including our airspace,” O’Donnell said.

-Tusk told parliament consultations with allies were taking place under Article 4 of the NATO treaty - a clause that allows countries to call for urgent discussions with their allies.
+Tusk told parliament consultations took place under Article 4 of the NATO treaty — a clause that allows countries to call for urgent discussions with their allies.
 The consultations happened at a pre-planned meeting on Wednesday.
 They do not automatically lead to any action under Article 5, which is NATO’s collective security guarantee.

-Dutch F-35 fighter jets “intercepted drones over Poland,” Defense Minister Ruben Brekelmans said on X. And German Patriot defense systems in Poland were also placed “on alert,” and an Italian airborne early warning plane and an aerial refueler were launched, O’Donnell said.

-NATO, he said, “is committed to defending every kilometer of NATO territory, including our airspace.”
+Mark Lyall Grant, U.K. national security adviser from 2015 to 2017, said the incursion was obviously an escalation of Russia’s war in Ukraine but there wasn’t yet enough evidence to say it was an attack on a NATO member.

-Leaders in the Baltic states of Lithuania, Latvia and Estonia — the NATO members most nervous about Russian aggression given their close proximity — were among the most rattled and expressed deep concerns.
+But many European leaders, including those in the Baltic states of Lithuania, Latvia and Estonia that are the NATO members most nervous about Russian aggression, expressed deep concern.

-“Russia is deliberately expanding its aggression, posing an ever-growing threat to Europe,” Lithuanian President Gitanas Nausėda wrote on X. Estonian Foreign Minister Margus Tsahkna said that the overnight attacks on Ukraine and violations of Polish airspace were “yet another stark reminder that Russia is not just a threat to Ukraine, but to all of Europe and NATO.”

-Ukrainian President Volodymyr Zelenskyy called it an “extremely dangerous precedent for Europe” and called for Russia to “feel the consequences.”
+Ukrainian President Volodymyr Zelenskyy, meanwhile, called it an “extremely dangerous precedent for Europe” and called for Russia to “feel the consequences.”

 “Moscow always tests the limits of what is possible and, if it does not encounter a strong response, remains at a new level of escalation," he said.
 “Not just one Shahed (drone), which could be dismissed as an accident, but at least eight attack drones that were aimed in the direction of Poland.”